WASHINGTON ASSOCIATION ON POSTSECONDARY EDUCATION AND DISABILITY

 The Nominations Committee shall solicit names of prospective candidates from the membership.
-The Committee shall confirm that each prospective candidate is a member in good standing, accepts the nomination and has paid his/her membership dues in full no less than 90 days prior to the election date.
+The Committee shall confirm that each prospective candidate is a member in good standing, accepts the nomination and has paid his/her membership dues in full.

 The Nominations Committee shall prepare a ballot with the names of those persons nominated.
 Every effort will be made to ensure that at least two (2) candidates shall be nominated for each elected position of the Board.
 Nominees may only be included on the ballot for one office per election year.